boderg/recipe-base/README.md

 - Recipe Base is for anyone who wishes to share their recipes with others.
 - Recipe Base is for anyone who wants to find new and exciting recipes saved by others.
 - All recipes on the site can be categorised and searched for by category or by ingredient.
-- All recipes can be viewed by anyone, however, you must be logged in as a signed up user to view the full recipe.
+- All recipes can be viewed by anyone, however, you must be logged in as a signed up user to view the full recipe with instructions.
 - Signed in users can only edit their own recipes and profiles, so users can be sure their recipes won't be deleted by others.
 - Non registered users are restricted to only ingredients for recipes and have no access to full recipes, categories or profiles.

 ## Mockup Screenshot

-Here is a mockup of my site using the Am I Responsive website.
+Here is a mockup of the Recipe Base site using the Am I Responsive website.

 ![screenshot](documentation/mockups/mockup.png)

 ## UX

+Here is the process behind the design of the Recipe Base site.

 - The design for Recipe Base started as a series of wireframes covering mobile, tablet and desktop formats to determine the initial design and layout of the site.
 - A flowchart and database ERD were then designed to work out the flow of the site.